WordPress Registration Form Plugin (CMREG) - Use Case - Adding Login and Registration Pop-ups With Invitation Codes

 - Auto login after registration - Logs in the user as soon as they register.

 - Redirect after register to URL address - After registration, the user will redirected to this URL.
-You can use some parameters in the URL - learn more: CM Registration (CMREG) - Settings - Registration Settings.
+You can use some parameters in the URL - learn more: WordPress Registration Form Plugin (CMREG) - Settings - Registration Settings.